 YT Industries

-YT Industries is a German direct-to-consumer MTB brand that’s been around since 2008 when it started with a dirtjump bike.
+YT Industries is a German direct-to-consumer MTB brand that’s been around since 2008 when it started its humble beginnings with just a dirtjump bike.

 Since then they’ve become a major international brand known for producing bikes that are both affordable and high-performing.
-So much so, that they one their first DH World Cup season they entered.
+So much so, that they won their first DH World Cup season they entered.

 Their downhill model, the Tues, has stayed the same in terms of frame and geometry for a number of years now.
 Paint jobs and components are varying year-over-year tho.